ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 ## Remote SSH access

 The network is set up, VMs have nice, stable IP addresses and domain names.
-Now we would like to be able to log into them remotely via SSH.
+Now we would like to be able to log into them from the host machine with SSH.

-A VM running from cloud image already has an SSH server up and running.
+A VM set up from a cloud image already has an SSH server up and running.
-However, it is configured to reject login-based attempts.
+However, by default it is configured to reject login-based attempts.
 We must authenticate using a public key, which must be preconfigured on the VM.

 On your host machine, if you don't already have an SSH key (see if you have an `~/.ssh/id_rsa.pub`